zziying/Fyyur/README.md

 ### Overview

 This app is nearly completed and collaborated with a faculty member in [Udacity](https://www.udacity.com/).
-While the views and controllers are defined by the Udacity faculty member,it is missing models and model interactions to be able to store, retrieve, and update data from a database.
+While the views and controllers are defined by the Udacity faculty member, it is missing models and model interactions to be able to store, retrieve, and update data from a database.
 I implemented the following to make the site functioning:

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.